-Remember those old-fashioned cleaning products your grandmother used to swear by?
-Well, natural cleaning products are making a big comeback, and its easy to see why.
-Natural cleaners are better for your health, the environment and your pocket!
+Remember those homemade cleaning products your grandmother used to swear by?
+Natural cleaning products are making a big comeback, and its easy to see why.
+They are better for your health, the environment and your pocket!

-One of the worrying things about cleaning products, is that manufacturers are not legally required to disclose the inert ingredients, rather they just state whether it if harmful to eyes, must not be swallowed, etc.
+One of the worrying things about cleaning products is that manufacturers are not legally required to disclose ingredients, rather they just state whether it if harmful to eyes, must not be swallowed, etc.

 Often we just see words like ‘WARNING’ and ‘TOXIC’ on labels, and we have no idea what harmful substances are lurking in our most used cleaning products.